jmd-dk/concept/_sources/tutorial/installation.rst.txt

 .. note::
    Though CO\ *N*\ CEPT may be installed on Windows through the `Windows Subsytem for Linux <https://docs.microsoft.com/en-us/windows/wsl/about>`__, installing on a native Linux system is recommended.
-Don't bother attempting the installation on macOS.
+The installation will not work on macOS.

-To install the latest release of CO\ *N*\ CEPT along with all of its dependencies, open a terminal and invoke
+To install the latest version of CO\ *N*\ CEPT along with all of its dependencies, open a terminal and invoke

 .. code-block:: bash

-   bash <(wget -O- --no-check-certificate https://raw.githubusercontent.com/jmd-dk/concept/v1.0.1/install)
+   bash <(wget -O- --no-check-certificate https://raw.githubusercontent.com/jmd-dk/concept/master/install)

 You will be prompted for an installation directory.